wso2/docs-ei/en/micro-integrator/docs/references/connectors/file-connector/file-connector-config.md

             <td>Optional</td>
         </tr>
     </table>

+    > NOTE: The latest File connector (v4.0.7 onwards) supports the decompressing the .gz files.

     **Info**: To enable streaming for large files, you have to add the following message builder and formatter in the <ESB_HOME>/repository/conf/axis2/axis2.xml file:
     * Add <messageFormatter contentType="application/file" class="org.wso2.carbon.relay.ExpandingMessageFormatter"/> under message formatters.